Assistance with Child Care Expenses

 Head start is a federally funded program with full and/or part time hours that serve preschool-age children and their families.
 Many Head Start programs also provide Early Head Start, which serves infants, toddlers, pregnant women and their families who have incomes below the federal poverty level.
 Head Start programs provide comprehensive services to enrolled children and their families, which include health, nutrition, social services and other services determined to be necessary by family needs assessments.

-UMass student parents may apply for a Family Grant for non-child care related unexpected expenses that would negatively impact academic progress.
-SPP Family Grants are provided in the form of a scholarship and dispersed via student bursar accounts.
-Family Grants are awarded per household, up to $1000 per academic year (max. $500 per semester.)
-See here for more information about and to apply for a Student Parent Programs Family Grant.
+UMass graduate student parents may request funds for a Family Grant for non-child care related unexpected expenses that would negatively impact academic progress.
+Student Parent Programs manages the approval and dispersement of GSS funded Family Grants, which if awarded, will be provided in the form of a scholarship and distributed via student bursar accounts. these funds are restricted to graduate students only.
+See here for more information and to apply.
+Undergraduate students may apply for Dean of Students Micro Grant funding - see links below.

 Dean of Students Office

 The Dean of Students Office connects UMass students to the support, resources, and referrals they need to be successful, acts as a single point of contact for families in crisis, and advocates on behalf of students.
-Visit the single stop resource page for assistance with housing, food insecurity, finances, legal questions, employment, and more.
-They also offer a Short Term Loan Program and an Student Emergency Grant Fund intended to assist students in unexpected, emergency situations.
+Visit the Dean of Students Office Basic Needs page for assistance with housing, food insecurity, finances, legal questions, employment, and more.
+They also offer a Short Term Loan Program and a Micro Grant Fund intended to assist students in unexpected, emergency situations.
 Their friendly staff are available to help answer questions at (413) 545-2684.

 Student Care Supply Closets